 In case you need to compile your own binary refer to this post on Blender Artists.

-Pyproj is a Python wrapper to the PROJ library, a well known C library used to convert coordinates between different coordinate systems.
-Open source GIS libraries such as PROJ are used directly or indirectly by many authorities and therefore can be considered to be well maintained.
+Pyproj is a Python wrapper to the PROJ library, a well-known C library used to convert coordinates between different coordinate systems.
+Open source GIS libraries such as PROJ are used directly or indirectly by many authorities and therefore can be considered well-maintained.

 If Pyproj is available the DXF importer shows a selection of national coordinate systems but lets the user also to enter a custom EPSG / SRID code.
 It also stores the SRID as a custom property to the Blender scene.
 If a scene has already such an SRID property the coordinates are being converted from your DXF file to target coordinate system and therefore you must specify an SRID for the DXF file.
 If no SRID custom property is available the scene SRID is by default the same as the DXF SRID.

 In case Pyproj is not available the DXF importer will only use its built-in lat/lon to X/Y converter.
 For conversion the «transverse Mercator» projection is applied that inputs a lat/lon coordinate to be used as the center of the projection.
 The lat/lon coordinate is being added to your scene as a custom property.
 Subsequent imports will convert any lat/lon coordinates to the same georeference.

 Important: So far only lat/lon to X/Y conversion is supported.
 If you have a DXF file with Euclidean coordinates that refer to another lat/lon center the conversion is not (yet) supported.